-This minimalist Creamy Mushroom Potato Soup (Dairy Free) is filling yet light and low in fat despite the hearty appearance.
-It’s made using mixed mushrooms, including a small amount of porcinis for a more intense, richer flavour.
+This minimalist creamy mushroom potato soup is filling yet light and low in fat despite the hearty appearance.
+It’s made using mixed mushrooms, including a small amount of porcini for a more intense, richer flavour.

 Preparing the mushrooms